dani-t-codes/independent-project3/README.md

 * _jQuery Library_

 ## Complete setup/installation instructions/requirements
+Access the live project at https://dani-t-codes.github.io/independent-project3, or follow the instructions to clone the project to your local computer.

 * _For Mac users, find Terminal in your Finder, and open a new window.
 Install the package manager, (Homebrew) [https://brew.sh/], on your device by entering this line of code in Terminal: `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`._
 * _Once homebrew is installed, install Git, a version control system for code writers, with this line of code `brew install git`._